AppleGreen Cottage

 marble maze template

-4 - Assemble Back And front
+Step 5 - Assemble Back And Front

 Put the two main pieces of fabric right sides together.
 Sew all around the pieces, using a ⅜" seam allowance (on the template, it is marked by a black DASHED line (stitching line).
 Don't forget to leave a gap for turning and inserting the marble, just as marked on the PDF template.